What is Search Engine Optimization? Optimize Your Domain Now! Search Engine Optimization (SEO) & Marketing

-SEO offers a visible and effective search presence leading to a considerable increase of sales, profitability, and cost efficiency for our clients, allowing them to them to optimize their sales funnel.
+SEO offers a visible and effective search engine presence leading to a considerable increase of sales, profitability, and cost efficiency for our clients, allowing them to them to optimize their sales funnel.

-Our search engine optimization core services include: Organic Search, On-Page SEO, Link Building, Keyword Research / Strategy and Activity Report.
+Our search engine optimization core services include Organic Search, On-Page SEO, Link Building, Keyword Research / Strategy, and Activity reports.

-Development and targeted promotion of remarkable content that fulfills your needs by achieving, improving and maintaining the visibility of your web presence.
+Development and targeted promotion of remarkable content that fulfills your needs by achieving, improving and maintaining the visibility of your web presence in search engines.

 Make your content easily accessible to search engines.
 Our team is ready to implement solutions to boost your rankings, optimize your on-page SEO and improve your performance.

-An essential part of any successful SEO strategy, let’s build your internal link profile to add significance to your page keywords listed within search engines.
+An essential part of any successful SEO strategy, let’s build your internal link profile to optimize and add significance to your page keywords listed within search engines.

 Search Engine Optimization 101 from Online Advantages

-Search Engine Optimization (SEO) Starter Guide As the Internet has evolved from its root of simple bulletin board chat systems to realtime video and text chat, the planet has gotten smaller and humanity more connected in a way unprecedented in human history.
+Search Engine Optimization (SEO) Starter Guide As the Internet has evolved from its root of simple bulletin board chat systems to real-time video and text chat, the planet has gotten smaller and humanity more connected in a way unprecedented in human history.
 International communication has been condensed and contracted to the point where talking between Jakarta, India, and Jacksonville, Florida, is a trivial matter.
 Virtually nothing known to humankind is unfindable on the Internet if you know where to look.
 If you picture an iceberg representing the Internet, 90% of it is below the surface—and of the remaining 10%, most users spend the entirety of their online lives without seeing more than 10% of THAT!
 This doesn’t even consider 404 redirects; that’s only the actual active sites and pages you can get to.

 According to a recent estimate, Google, Amazon, Microsoft, and Facebook (the Big Four) alone store roughly 1,200 petabytes of information.
 One petabyte is one billion megabytes or one thousand terabytes!
 Thousands of software vendors such as Moz, information outlets like Wikipedia, and tools like Webmaster Central have won and mostly cornered the market on content, making the United States the primary epicenter of the World Wide Web and the trade and commerce which stems from it.

-But how do you harness the power of SEO for your business?
+But how do you harness the power of SEO and Internet marketing for your business?

 To understand why SEO from Online Advantages can help your company grow, we need to take a deep dive into what SEO is and is not, what it contains, and how many ways there are to deploy a digital marketing campaign right—and wrong, as SEO changes and evolves.
 This is why we created this brief FAQ and beginner’s guide to SEO basics and management, to help users, clients, and the general public understand just how vital the complex of skills which makes up SEO is to your business and to how people can find you online!